jonvegards/bragging/commands.md

 >> find . -type f -name "<filename>" search for files in current directory, change <.> with name of directory you want to search in

+>> grep 'word' filename1 [filename2 ...]
+    search for 'word' in filename1 [filename2 ...]
+    options: --color : highlights the search word)
+             -n      : print the line number where search word was found -v      : invert the match, print lines that do not contain search word
 ```

 ## GitHub: